-6. Policies to Reduce COVID-19 Hazards Originating from Persons Not Wearing Face Coverings
+6. Policies to Reduce COVID-19 Hazards Originating from Persons Not Wearing Face Coverings times, maintain physical distance from persons not wearing a face covering, and observe proper hand hygiene.

 The School has developed COVID-19 policies and procedures to minimize employee exposure to COVID-19 hazards originating from any person not wearing a face covering, including a member of the public.